 Instead, the NMT engine is working to understand the intent behind your content in order to maintain and retain that particular message and tone in translation.

-Part of the beauty behind modern NMT engines is the ability for not only rapid deployment but almost complete customization.
+Part of the beauty behind modern Nueral Machine Translation engines is the ability for not only rapid deployment but almost complete customization.
+That's part of what makes them the best machine translation models we have so far.

-When leveraged as a service, most NMT engines can either be used straight out of the box -- but require in-depth training -- or can be pre-adapted for one specific brand or domain.
+When leveraged as a service, most Nueral Machine Translation engines can either be used straight out of the box -- but require in-depth training -- or can be pre-adapted for one specific brand or domain.

 Training these engines alone can be a time-consuming process, but working with the right vendor can ensure not only quicker deployment, but also much more accurate results -- that is why Smartling offers integrations with the pioneers behind both neural networks and MT.